-North America Microwave Segment
+North America Microwave Segment (Restated)

-Percentage
+H1 FY 08 H1 FY 07 Percentage

-H1 FY 08 H1 FY 07 Increase/(Decrease)
+(Restated) (Restated) Increase/(Decrease)

-(In millions, except percent ages)
+(In mill ions, except pe rcentages)

-Revenue \$120.4 \$108.6 10.9%
+Revenue \$ 120.4 \$ 108.6 10.9%

-Segment operating (loss) income \$ (1.1) \$ 8.6 (112.8)%
+Segment operating (loss) income \$ (1.6) \$ 9.1 N/M

-% of revenue (0.9)% 7.9%
+% of revenue (1.3)% 8.4%

-North America Microwave segment revenue increased by \$11.8 million or 10.9 percent from the first two quarters of fiscal 2007 to the first two quarters of fiscal 2008.
+North America Microwave segment revenue increased by \$11.8 million or 10.9% from the first two quarters of fiscal 2007 to the first two quarters of fiscal 2008.
 Revenue for the first two quarters of fiscal 2008 included \$13.0 million from sales of former Stratex products and services.
 Revenue drivers in the North America Microwave segment include customer demand for increased bandwidth, footprint expansion and the 2 gigahertz microwave relocation for advanced wireless services from mobile operators.

-Our first two quarters of fiscal 2008 operating loss was increased by the following amounts related to the acquisition of Stratex: \$0.5 million amortization of the fair value adjustments for fixed assets, \$1.3 million amortization of developed technology, trade names, customer relationships, and non-compete agreements, \$8.1 million of restructuring charges, \$0.9 million in charges for impairment of a lease agreement and \$2.1 of integration expenses undertaken in connection with the merger including the reduction in force at our Montreal facility.
+Our first two quarters of fiscal 2008 operating loss was increased by the following amounts related to the acquisition of Stratex: \$0.5 million amortization of the fair value adjustments for fixed assets, \$1.3 million amortization of developed technology, trade names, customer relationships, and non-compete agreements, \$8.1 million of restructuring charges, \$0.9 million in charges for impairment of a lease agreement and \$2.1 million of integration expenses undertaken in connection with the merger including the reduction in force at our Montreal facility.
 The North America Microwave segment first two quarters fiscal 2008 operating loss was further increased by \$1.9 million of the markdowns of inventory discussed above.